michael-ritter/jupyterhub-combopt-ma4502/docs/docs/cookie_secret_proxy_auth_token.md

 # Create a Cookie Secret and Proxy Auth Token

-In addition to an SSL certificate, the [Jupyter Hub docs on security basics](http://jupyterhub.readthedocs.io/en/latest/getting-started/security-basics.html) specify that a cookie secret and poxy auth token be created.
+In addition to an SSL certificate, the [Jupyter Hub docs on security basics](http://jupyterhub.readthedocs.io/en/latest/getting-started/security-basics.html) specify that a cookie secret and proxy auth token be created.

 [TOC]